What is it?

 - There are no known interactions with foods.

 - For constipation: 30 mL of olive oil.

 - For preventing heart disease: 54 grams per day (about 4 tablespoons) has been used.
 As a part of a Mediterranean diet, consuming up to 1 liter of extra-virgin olive oil per week has also been used.

 - For preventing diabetes.
 A diet rich in olive oil has been used.
-Does of 15-20 grams per day seem to work best.
+Doses of 15-20 grams per day seem to work best.

 - For high cholesterol: 23 grams of olive oil per day (about 2 tablespoons) providing 17.5 grams of monounsaturated fatty acids in place of saturated fats in the diet.

 - For high blood pressure: 30-40 grams per day of extra-virgin olive oil as part of the diet.
 400 mg of olive leaf extract four times daily has also been used for high blood pressure.

 To learn more about how this article was written, please see the Natural Medicines Comprehensive Database methodology.